varnerlab/CHEME-1800-Computing-Book/_sources/unit-4-decisions/simple.md

 ````

 ### Indifference curves
-Indifference curves are graphical representations of combinations of choices that provide a decision making agent with the same level of satisfaction or utility ({numref}`fig-cobb-douglas-ic`).
-Thus, decision makers are _indifferent_ to the consumption of different combinations of goods (or services) that are on the same indifference curve.
+Indifference curves are graphical representations of combinations of choices that provide a decision making agent with the same level of utility ({numref}`fig-cobb-douglas-ic`).
+Thus, decision makers are _indifferent_ to the consumption of different combinations of goods (or services) on an indifference curve.

  ```{figure} ./figs/Fig-CobbDouglas-IndifferenceCurves-Sqrt.pdf
 ---